 (Ranger led programs are temporarily canceled due to COVID restrictions)

 Or join one of the visitor center’s free ranger-led hikes, usually available from late June until Labor Day.
 The hikes change often, so check the visitor center’s bulletin board for daily offerings.
 No sign-up is required and all ages are welcome.

 After hiking, if you and the kids aren’t ready to call it a day, pile into the car for a scenic drive down Stevens Canyon Road.
 Highlights include roadside views of crystal-clear Reflection Lake, 150 ft.
 Martha Falls and the 100-ft. deep Box Canyon.

 Whether you’re spending the weekend or taking a short mid-week break, this two-day getaway around Paradise and Mt.
-Rainier has something for the whole family to enjoy.
+Rainier have something for the whole family to enjoy.

 Entrance fees: The National Park Service charges a nominal entrance fee for visitors.
 Click here for information on park passes.

 Eateries: The restaurant at the National Park Inn and the Paradise Inn Dining Room both serve breakfast, lunch and dinner.
 For snacks or beverages in Longmire, stop by the Longmire General Store.
 At Paradise, grab quick bites at the Paradise Inn’s Tatoosh Café or the Jackson Visitor Center’s cafeteria.